+Beyond their intrinsic QCD interest, small-$x$ heavy-flavor PDFs also play a decisive role in predicting and constraining processes that can probe new neutral gauge interactions.
+Among these, leptophilic extensions featuring a $Z_\ell$ boson provide a particularly clean benchmark to illustrate the phenomenological impact of the improved precision.

-The validated PDFs and uncertainty estimates established above directly translate into improved predictions for leptophilic new physics, in particular a neutral gauge boson $Z_\ell$ coupled only to leptons.
-Such models, motivated by lepton–universality anomalies and $(g-2)_\mu$ tension, predict clean signatures at future electron–positron and lepton–hadron facilities.
+Leptophilic scenarios have been explored in depth in earlier works, including the foundational study of neutral-lepton gauge interactions in Ref.~\cite{KaraJHEP2011} and the recent collider phenomenology analysis presented in Ref.~\cite{KaraArXiv2025}.
+Building upon these developments, we now examine how the validated PDFs and uncertainty estimates established above directly translate into improved predictions for leptophilic new physics, in particular a neutral gauge boson $Z_\ell$ coupled exclusively to leptons.

+Such scenarios, motivated by lepton--universality anomalies and the persistent $(g-2)_\mu$ tension, provide clean and well-defined signatures at future electron--positron and lepton--hadron facilities.

-To quantify the reach, we compute the inclusive production cross sections $\sigma(e^+e^-\!\to\!Z_\ell\!\to\!\ell^+\ell^-)$ and $\sigma(ep\!\to\!eZ_\ell X)$ at NNLO in QCD using the same PDF ensembles (NNPDF4.0, CT18, MSHT20) and their corresponding uncertainty replicas.
-For definiteness, the leptophilic coupling is normalized to $g_\ell=0.1$ and the mass range scanned over $M_{Z_\ell}=0.05$–$1~\mathrm{TeV}$.
-The resulting production rates are integrated over fiducial detector acceptances consistent with the LHeC~\cite{LHeC2012} and FCC--eh~\cite{FCCeh2019} designs.
+To quantify the reach, we compute inclusive production cross sections $\sigma(e^+e^-\!\to\!Z_\ell\!\to\!\ell^+\ell^-)$ and $\sigma(ep\!\to\!eZ_\ell X)$ at NNLO in QCD, using the same PDF ensembles (NNPDF4.0, CT18, MSHT20) and their corresponding uncertainty replicas.
+For definiteness, we set the leptophilic coupling to $g_\ell=0.1$ and scan over a mass range $M_{Z_\ell}=0.05$--$1~\mathrm{TeV}$.
+The resulting production rates are integrated over fiducial detector acceptances consistent with the LHeC~\cite{LHeC2012} and FCC--eh~\cite{Agostini2021} designs.

-\Cref{fig:Zlreach} summarizes the FCC--eh projected sensitivity in the $(M_{Z_\ell},\,g_\ell)$ plane for $100~\mathrm{fb}^{-1}$.
-The shaded band represents the combined PDF$+$scale uncertainty (4--8\% across the mass range), while the solid and dashed curves indicate the illustrative 2$\sigma$ (95\% C.L.) and 5$\sigma$ reference contours.
-These variations correspond to modest shifts in the expected reach, confirming that precise heavy--flavor control is essential for robust sensitivity estimates.
+Figure~\ref{fig:Zlreach} summarizes the projected FCC--eh sensitivity in the $(M_{Z_\ell},\,g_\ell)$ plane for an integrated luminosity of $100~\mathrm{fb}^{-1}$.
+The shaded band represents the combined PDF$+$scale uncertainty (4--8\% across the mass range), while the solid and dashed curves indicate the illustrative 2$\sigma$ (95\% C.L.) and 5$\sigma$ discovery contours.
+These modest variations confirm that precise heavy--flavor control is essential for robust collider sensitivity estimates.